elapouya/python-nagios-helpers/docs/howto.rst

 You can abort the plugin execution when an error is encountered at monitoring level, or when it is not relevant to monitor an equipment in some conditions.

-For exemple, your have collected data about an equipment controller, but it is not the active one, that means data may be incomplete or not relevant : you should use the :meth:`~naghelp.ActivePlugin.fast_response` or :meth:`~naghelp.ActivePlugin.fast_response_if` method::
+For exemple, let's say you have collected data about an equipment controller, but it is not the active one, that means data may be incomplete or not relevant : you should use the :meth:`~naghelp.ActivePlugin.fast_response` or :meth:`~naghelp.ActivePlugin.fast_response_if` method::

     def build_response(self,data):